Eni Plenitude: Activity

 In 2019 Eni gas e luce acquired the majority stake in the company SEA S.p.A. opening up to the energy requalification sector of buildings, especially for industrial buildings and condominiums.
 In August Eni gas e luce became the first company among energy companies to be registered in the Registro Unico degli Intermediari Assicurativi, as an insurance intermediary, receiving the mandate from the Zurich company.
 In the same year, in October, it launched the new E-Start service, proposing charging solutions for electric vehicles and entering the sustainable mobility market.

 In January 2020, it acquired 70% of the Evolvere company, which operates in the sales, installation and maintenance of photovoltaic systems.
 In the August of the following year, the company acquires 100% of the second largest charging network for electric vehicles in Italy, Be Charge S.r.l.

 In September 2022 the newly renamed company Eni Plenitude acquired a 65% stake in Hergo Renewables S.P.A., a company that holds a portfolio of projects in Italy and Spain with a total capacity of approximately 1.5GW.

-As of December 31, 2024, Eni Plenitude has 4.1 GW of installed capacity from renewable sources.
+As of December 31, 2025, Eni Plenitude has 5.8 GW of installed capacity from renewable sources.

+In December 2025 Plenitude signed an agreement with ACEA S.p.A. to acquire 100% of ACEA Energia and a 50% stake in Umbria Energy.The acquisition was completed in April 2026.